Di Gribble: Biography

-Gribble was born in Melbourne, the daughter of Sir Archibald Glenn and Betty Balderstone.
+Gribble was born in Melbourne, Australia, the daughter of Sir Archibald Glenn and Betty Balderstone.
 Educated at Fintona Girls' School, she began studying architecture at the University of Melbourne, where she met Hilary McPhee.

-In 1975 McPhee and Gribble co-founded McPhee Gribble, an Australian publishing house that was the first publisher of numerous well-known Australian authors including Glen Tomasetti, Helen Garner, Tim Winton, Murray Bail, Kaz Cooke, Peter Cundall, Rod Jones, Jean McCaughey, Rodney Hall, Kathy Lette, Gabrielle Carey and Drusilla Modjeska.
+In 1975, McPhee and Gribble co-founded McPhee Gribble, an Australian publishing house that was the first publisher of numerous well-known Australian authors, including Glen Tomasetti, Helen Garner, Tim Winton, Murray Bail, Kaz Cooke, Peter Cundall, Rod Jones, Jean McCaughey, Rodney Hall, Kathy Lette, Gabrielle Carey and Drusilla Modjeska.
 In 1989, McPhee Gribble was sold to Penguin Books.

 In 1990, she partnered with Eric Beecher and together they launched Text Media Group; and attracted authors including Peter Singer, Tim Flannery, The Chaser team, Shane Maloney, Hazel Hawke, Robert Manne and Raimond Gaita.
 Text was sold to Fairfax Media in 2004.

 In 2005, again with Beecher, she co-founded Private Media and acquired Crikey, and additional online news services.

 Gribble was a Director of the Australian Broadcasting Corporation, including a term as deputy chair, a member of the Australia Council, a director of Lonely Planet, of the Melbourne Symphony Orchestra, the Melbourne Major Events Company, Austrade, Circus Oz, Care Australia, and a founding member of the Women's Electoral Lobby, as well as the Essendon Football Club's Women's Network.

 Gribble died of pancreatic cancer in October 2011, aged 69.

+Honours and recognition

+Gribble was appointed a Member of the Order of Australia in the 1993 Australia Day Honours.
+She was inducted onto the Victorian Honour Roll of Women in 2001.